speechbrain/speechbrain/recipes/SLURP/README.md

-# SLU recipes for SLURM
+# SLU recipes for SLURP
-This folder contains recipes for spoken language understanding (SLU) with [SLURM](https://zenodo.org/record/4274930#.YEFCYHVKg5k).
+This folder contains recipes for spoken language understanding (SLU) with [SLURP](https://zenodo.org/record/4274930#.YEFCYHVKg5k).

 ### Direct recipe
 The "direct" maps the input speech directly to semantics using a seq2seq model.